 How do you get rid of a bad habit?
-Do you make changes in your life?
-Do you deal with the desire you have for your addiction, or create a list of “quitting” rules to follow.
-The plan we set for ourselves looks good on paper, but if we still harbor those desires in our hearts, are we headed for danger?
+What changes do you make?
+Do you address the desire you have for your addiction or create a list of “quitting” rules to follow?
+We can set a plan for ourselves that looks good on paper, but if we still harbor those desires in our hearts, are we headed for danger?

 Can habits be broken?

 If we believe that we cannot break a habit, we will stay stuck, and we will give up trying to quit.
 Making a plan to stop but not looking at the desire we have for the habit will also set us up to fail.

 The truth is, the desire for what we are addicted to is still in our hearts, and if we ignore this fact, a simple trigger will keep us stuck.

 I don’t know what habit you struggle with, but harboring desire in my heart is what kept me in my smoking habit for forty-six years.
 It did not matter how many plans to quit I set for myself.

 Until I dealt with how much I enjoyed smoking, I was unable to quit.